justcoded/phpcodesniffer/README.md

 ### Code style import

 PHPStorm has it's own built-in WordPress and PSR-2 code styles presets, however they follow only must rules and it some cases are not accurate.
-We updated code styles to work with current repository rulesets.
+We updated code styles to work with current WordPress repository rulesets and modern framework code styles.
 You can find code styles inside `phpstorm` directory in this repository.

 To import a code style: